Walk-Trot

 - those who are in their first or second year of riding with some

-riding lessons (even if infrequently) and have had no experience
+riding lessons (even if infrequently) and have had little experience

 in any form of competition.